-We are also producing a Community Infrastructure Levy (CIL) Draft Charging Schedule.
+Previously, the Council was working on We are also producing a Community Infrastructure Levy (CIL) Draft Charging Schedule.
 CIL is a mechanism for raising funds to pay for infrastructure which involves a levy charged on new buildings.
-The Town Centre AAP and CIL Charging Schedule are not part of the SAD, but they will form part of the Local Plan when adopted.
-The CIL document and Walsall Town Centre AAP documents can both be found on our website: www.walsall.gov.uk/planning 2026
+Following the release of the Government's Housing White Paper (February 2017) we are not carrying the CIL work forward at this stage.
+The Council is continuing to progress the Walsall Town Centre AAP and CIL Charging Schedule are.
+This is not part of the SAD, but they will form part of the Local Plan when adopted.
+The CIL document and Walsall Town Centre AAP documents can both and can be found on our website: www.walsall.gov.uk/planning_2026 range of different sites that the Council and other parties, including landowners and developers, thought might be suitable for development.
+Representations on the Issues and Options helped to shape the next stage of the plan.